 Skip advert

 All seven cars feature extended carbon fibre door sills complete with LM 25 branding, alongside gold anodised interior switches, pedals and gold ceramic coating for the exhaust system.
 Inside, the Floor mats are now constructed from a woven carbonfibre fabric, and if you look closely, you’ll spot a Le Mans-style scrutineering sticker on the bulkhead to match the historic F1 GTR.

-Though specific technical details are yet to be announced, some models may also receive mild increases in power and torque outputs, although the fundamentals of each model will remain as per the standard models.
+Though specific technical details haven't been disclosed, some models may also have received mild increases in power and torque outputs, although the fundamentals of each model will remain as per the standard models.

-Pricing for the conversion starts at £120,000 plus taxes, but will vary depending on the model and specification of the donor vehicle.
-Just seven examples, one of each model, will be offered to prospective buyers, with the three-month conversion able to be undertaken on either a used or new example.
+Pricing for the conversion started at £120,000 plus taxes, but varied depending on the model and specification of the donor vehicle.
+Just seven examples, one of each model, were offered to prospective buyers, with the three-month conversion undertaken on either a used or new example.

+Skip advert